 Contractors use umbrella companies for a wide variety of reasons.
-PAYE schemes offer the easiest way to contract, and you will be free of the administrative obligations carried by limited company contractors.
+PAYE schemes offer the easiest way to contract, and you will also be free of the administrative burden carried by limited company contractors.

-If you are caught by the IR35 rules, or on a short term contract, then an umbrella scheme could be the solution for you.
+If you are caught by the IR35 rules, or on a short term contract, then joining an umbrella company could be the solution for you.

 Following on from our article looking at the pros and cons of contracting via a limited company, here we consider the advantages and disadvantages of contracting via an umbrella company.